 Activities and outputs

 The desk research will focus on collecting information from existing Agency publications and documents of legal definitions around learners vulnerable to exclusion.
 This information will then be categorised, and emerging issues will be identified.

 The activity has five phases:

 - Collecting country data on legal definitions and drafting a country report for each Agency member country

 - Dissemination of final outputs.

-- An activity report, presenting the outcomes of the Agency’s analysis of its member countries’ legislative definitions, due for publication in autumn 2022.
+- An activity report, Legislative Definitions around Learners’ Needs: A snapshot of European country approaches, presenting the outcomes of the Agency’s analysis of its member countries’ legislative definitions.